soravsingh08/soravsingh08/README.md

 I'm Sorav, a frontend developer based in India.

-I mostly work on frontend development — JavaScript, React, and building clean, practical user interfaces.
+I mostly work on frontend development, JavaScript, React, and building clean, practical user interfaces.
 I enjoy working on real projects that solve small but meaningful problems.

 This profile is where I’ll be sharing projects I’m actively building, experimenting with, and learning from.